What should I do? Depends. Are you are Healthy, Exposed or Sick?

 Stay Home; Flatten the Curve.

 American Red Cross reports there is a severe blood shortage.
 Right now, eligible and healthy donors are strongly urged to make an appointment to provide lifesaving blood products to patients.
 Why blood now?
 Many schools or businesses have cancelled blood drives.
 Blood is constantly needed for trauma care, cancer patients, and research.
 Last week, the American Red Cross collected 123 units at two Town Hall blood drives, which provided lifesaving treatment and transfusions for up to 369 patients.
-Call to 1-800-733-2767 or visit www.redcrossblood.org to make an appointment for one of these upcoming blood drives at the Town Hall Auditorium:
+Call to 1-800-733-2767 or visit www.redcrossblood.org to make an appointment.

 Protect Yourself & Make A Plan